Ceasar/Encyclopedia/src/adler_1966.rst

 In proportion to the author's skill, the author will aid the reader.

-- The author may help the reader discover important words by explicitly defining or stressing important words.
-He may use common technical vocabulary, which simplifies matters if the reader has prior knowledge of the subject matter.
+- A good author will help the reader come to terms by explicitly defining or stressing important words and using common technical vocabulary.
+A bad author may use words that cannot be interpreted.

 - A good and honest author helps the reader by making his argument plain.
-He states his assumptions, explains his reasoning (except when they can be can omitted without inconvenience due to common knowledge), and summarizes himself as his arguments develop.
+He states his assumptions, explains his reasoning, and summarizes himself as his arguments develop.

-From the author's point of view, the important sentences are those which express the judgments on which his whole argument rests.

 The role of the reader
 --------------------------------------------------------------------------------

-The role of the reader is to discover the important expressions and then interpret them.
+The role of the reader is to discover the important terms, propositions, and arguments by finding the important words and sentences and interpreting them.

 Discovering important expressions
 --------------------------------------------------------------------------------

-A book usually contains much more than the bare statements of an argument.
-The author may explain how he came to the point of view he now holds,why he thinks his position has serious consequences, or discuss the words he has to use.

 The reader has two basic strategies for discovering important expressions: